origamitower/folktale/CONTRIBUTING.md

 example, after compiling you'd have an `index.js` at the root, then an `core/lambda/identity.js` starting at the root, and so on, and so forth.

-When test cases are compiled (from `test/`), they generate files with the same name, but using the `.js` extension instead of the `.es6` extension used by the source.
+When test cases are compiled (from `test/specs-src/` and `test/helpers-src/`), they generate files with the same name in the `test/specs/` (and `test/helpers/`) folder.

+Documentation files, in `docs/source/` are compiled to regular JavaScript files that add special annotations to runtime objects.
+When compiled, the structure in `docs/source/` is replicated in `docs/build/`.

 You can always remove these files by running `make clean` from the root of the project.